apache/beam/website/www/site/content/en/documentation/programming-guide.md

 output `PCollection`(s), you can include as many transforms as you want.
 These transforms can include core transforms, composite transforms, or the transforms included in the Beam SDK libraries.

+Your composite transform's parameters and return value must match the initial input type and final return type for the entire transform, even if the transform's intermediate data changes type multiple times.

 **Note:** The `expand` method of a `PTransform` is not meant to be invoked directly by the user of a transform.
 Instead, you should call the `apply` method